phylotastic/datelife/README.md

 </p>

-Get these citations and the bibtex entry from R with:
+You can get these citations and the bibtex entry with:

 ``` r
 citation("datelife")